Wood burning stoves: what you need to know

 Costs for installing a whole biomass system, a stove and a boiler could be more than £15,000.

-- The initial cost of a wood heating system can be high - between £1,000 to £3,000 for a simple log stove and installation, and £5,000 to £11,500 for a wood pellet boiler and installation.
-We spoken to industry experts and installers to find out what can affect the costs - take a look at our guide to stove costs to find out more about how much you may need to spend.
+- The initial cost of a wood heating system can be high - between £2,000 and £3,000 for a simple log stove and installation, and £5,000 to £11,500 for a wood pellet boiler and installation.
+We have spoken to industry experts and installers to find out what can affect the costs - take a look at our guide to stove costs to find out more about how much you may need to spend.

 - While biomass heating is suitable for any type of building, you need to have space to store the fuel and to access the system for loading.
 There are also building regulation considerations that affect where a stove can be placed, what needs to be done to the chimney and how much room it needs surrounding it, which can all impact on the cost of installation.